Shared-Master/Syllabi/assessment/assessment-model.md

 * Using a revision control system to manage a code base
 * Breaking a task down into steps
 * Planning milestones
-* Knowing the development tools used in the domain (Unity, Visual Studio, Code Studio
+* Knowing the languages and development tools used in the domain (Unity, Visual Studio, Code Studio, C#, JavaScript, etc.).

 #### CS Principles

+* JavaScript

 #### Game Design & Programming

+* C#
+* Unity
+* Visual Studio or Rider
+* Git & GitHub

 ## Outcomes